shivpalit/personal-website/backend-flask/src/AssistantPrompt.md

 - **Key Experience**
   - **Warner Bros.
 Discovery (Senior Product Manager, CX Data & AI); June 2023 – Present (Current Job)**
-    -	Lead the CX Data & AI organization, overseeing all CX data products and enterprise AI tools that power customer insights and automation across major brands (Max, HBO Max, Discovery+, CNN, etc.).
-Manage multiple engineering teams and roadmaps, ensuring alignment with business goals, data integrity, and AI scalability.
+    - Lead and manage the CX Data & AI team at Warner Bros.
+Discovery, delivering scalable, insight-driven data products that unified customer feedback across support, social, and app ecosystems to inform operational and product strategy.
+    - Oversaw KPI design, model performance evaluation, data integrations, and retrieval-augmented generation (RAG) requirements for the company’s first customer-facing GenAI assistant, guiding vendor selection and executive decision-making.
+    - Established product roadmaps and success metrics for data platforms supporting 10K+ daily customer interactions, improving service level agreements (SLAs) compliance, customer satisfaction (CSAT), and visibility into product experience.
+    - Delivered a real-time, end-to-end LLM-powered tagging solution that monitored live case updates and automated multi-level classification with 85%+ precision and <2-minute latency, replacing manual workflows and generating $1.5M in annual savings.
+    - Launched a self-service content localization platform supporting 6+ global markets and 30+ languages, automating HTML article translation and deployment to reduce turnaround time by 95% and save $200K annually.
+    - Built an LLM-powered clustering framework for exploratory research and feedback synthesis, increasing analysis throughput by 6.6× and reducing reporting time by 70%, enabling faster insight delivery for business teams.
-    -	Directed the implementation of Warner Bros.
-Discovery’s first customer-facing GenAI assistant, partnering across product, engineering, and legal to ensure responsible AI usage and compliance with data governance standards.
+    - Directed development of Salesforce-to-Databricks pipelines and governed data infrastructure to ensure compliance, standardization, and privacy through full anonymization and regional data controls.
-    -	Serve as primary liaison with Legal and Privacy teams to define and enforce responsible data usage policies in AI development, shaping enterprise-wide standards in the evolving AI landscape.
-    -	Architected and deployed a suite of ML/AI applications using Streamlit and Python, reducing insights gathering time by 50% and delivering $1.5M in annual operational savings.
-Directed model training, application development, and backend integration, leading a team of engineers from prototype to production.
-    -	Designed, trained, and fine-tuned LLM-based classifiers using PyTorch to categorize customer feedback, emails, and support transcripts.
-Achieved a 4.4x increase in analysis throughput, 44% reduction in processing time, and 91% model accuracy.
-    -	Engineered a high-throughput theming system capable of processing 100K datapoints/day.
-Leveraged Llama, Mixtral embeddings, and fuzzy c-means clustering to automate topic modeling, increasing analytical coverage by 6.6x and cutting analysis time by 62%.

   - **DAS42 (Associate Analytics Consultant); October 2021 – June 2023**
     - Engineered and launched a production-grade Looker BI platform for a PE-backed B2C services company, enabling 285% YoY growth in subscription revenue to over $100M through data-driven decision-making and visibility.
     - Built and maintained scalable LookML data models and dashboards by partnering cross-functionally with executives, sales, ops, and marketing teams.
 Drove the acquisition of 130K+ active subscriptions by modeling key metrics such as CAC, LTV, retention, and demographic segmentation.
-    - Developed the company's first churn and retention forecasting model in SQL and LookML, introducing predictive KPIs such as monthly expected churn and LTV per branch for localized performance tracking.
+    - Developed the client's first churn and retention forecasting model in SQL and LookML, introducing predictive KPIs such as monthly expected churn and LTV per branch for localized performance tracking.
     - Integrated cancellation prediction scores into scheduling logic by designing a prioritization system for appointments, enabling optimization of field operations through intelligent automation.
-    - Advised client engineering teams on building GCP-based ETL pipelines to consolidate and transform subscription, marketing, payroll, timecard, and telephony data into a centralized warehouse architecture.
+    - Engineered data pipelines using Airflow and GCP to consolidate and transform subscription, marketing, payroll, timecard, and telephony data into a centralized warehouse architecture.
     - Collaborated directly with the Board of Directors, delivering executive-level KPIs and retention models, and defined the strategic roadmap for enterprise data infrastructure and analytics maturity.
     - Presented as DAS42’s technical SME at the 2023 National Retail Federation Conference, showcasing a real-time retail analytics solution using Snowflake and Tableau to drive data-driven competitive advantage.

   - **Pura Vida Investments (Data Science Engineer); August 2020 – October 2021**
-    -	Facilitated data-driven research efforts by developing automated ETL pipelines using Heroku Cloud Services, PostgreSQL, Redis, and Python to consolidate data from more than 25 alternative data sources and save Analysts 6 hours on average per day
+    - Built and automated data pipelines using Heroku, PostgreSQL, Redis, and Python to aggregate 25+ alternative data sources, reducing manual research overhead and saving analysts an average of 6 hours per day.
-    -	Developed web dashboards with access to all research data and interactive analytics to summarize, analyze and present findings using Streamlit
+    - Engineered research dashboards in Streamlit to centralize access to datasets, interactive analytics, and real-time insights for investment research teams.
-    -	Deployed an algorithm that enabled the collection and sentiment analysis of over 100K posts and comments per day from a popular online discussion board to track and analyze public opinion of portfolio companies and top-performing stocks
+    - Deployed NLP algorithms that collected and performed sentiment analysis on 100K+ posts and comments daily from online discussion boards, tracking public sentiment around portfolio companies and top-performing stocks.
-    -	Theorized, developed, and deployed clustering algorithms using PCA, Dynamic Time Warping, and KMeans to identify clusters of assets that trade in unison with each other
+    - Designed and implemented clustering algorithms using PCA, Dynamic Time Warping, and KMeans to identify groups of assets exhibiting correlated trading behavior and uncover hidden relationships in financial markets.
-    -	Monitored portfolio companies’ business activity and performance through the use of non-traditional research methods, including company flight data, social media analysis, and web scraping
+    - Designed signal-detection solutions to identify early indicators of portfolio company performance using alternative data sources such as corporate flight activity, social media sentiment, and web-scraped operational metrics.
     -	Developed a proprietary Bloomberg application with interactive plotting capabilities using the BQuant platform and Python to enable detailed examination of forward valuation metrics